 Answer: The approved agency must request an inspection via http://henrico.us/bldg/insp/ prior to performing the inspection, and indicate the scheduled time of the inspection.
 The building inspector will audit these inspections on the following workday.
 Henrico County will monitor the number of these requests to determine whether further policy requirements must be imposed.

 9. Are approved agencies restricted to individual registered design professionals or does approval extend to a company that employs several design professionals?

 Answer: The approval is limited to the specific registered design professional that has completed the required orientation session.
-A registered design professional may schedule an orientation session with Henrico County by calling Administrative Assistant Patricia Martin at 501-4374.
+A registered design professional may schedule an orientation session with Henrico County by calling Administrative Assistant, Linda Brown, at 501-4374.
 The Department of Building Construction & Inspections will make every attempt to accommodate requests for specific times.
 The orientation session is approximately one hour in duration.

 10. Why must the approved inspection agency notify Henrico County prior to performing a residential footing inspection?